basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

 # In the Ruby client, the Riak::Crdt::Map.new function can both used to create a map where it does not exist OR modify a map that already exists
 map_to_modify = Riak::Crdt::Map.new '<bucket>' '<key>'

-# In our case, we'll be using using the 'users' bucket
+# In our case, we'll be using using the 'users' bucket, as above
 bucket = $client.bucket 'users'
 map_to_modify = Riak::Crdt::Map.new bucket, '<key>'
 ```